Get A Quote

 The CAG has started end-to-end digital audits from this year onwards.
 The move will help improve the accuracy of audits and expedite the process.
 Murmu also said the use of technology like drones and satellites has already become an integral part of the auditing process, which lends it more accuracy.

-The summit focused on two priority areas Blue Economy and Responsible Artificial Intelligence (AI).
-Murmu in his valedictory address at the summit, highlighted that collectively, SAIs have chartered a path to heighten efficiency, accountability, and transparency in the optimized maturing of the new-age areas of the Blue Economy and Artificial Intelligence.
+The SAI20 Summit underlined two priority themes: the Blue Economy and Responsible Artificial Intelligence (AI).
+In his valedictory address, CAG Murmu highlighted that the collective efforts of Supreme Audit Institutions (SAIs) aim to strengthen efficiency, accountability, and transparency in emerging areas like the Blue Economy and AI.

 As many as 85 National and International delegates from G20 member SAIs, Guest SAIs, Invited SAIs, International Organizations, and other Engagement Groups attended the event.